 - Stainless steel – rust and corrosion-resistant, anti-allergic, extremely hard, and affordable.
 It can be further reinforced with iron plating.

-- Titanium – lightweight, resistant to bashes and knocks, but more expensive than stainless steel or aluminium.
+- Titanium – lightweight, resistant to bashes and knocks, but more expensive than stainless steel or aluminum.

 - Glare-proof crystal for the display – the best quality field watches have sapphire crystal displays which are scratch-resistant.

 - Straps – these can be made from canvas, leather, rubber, stainless steel, or nylon.
 What’s important is that it doesn’t irritate your wrist and that it’s hard-wearing and long-lasting.